microsoft/sails-hook-federalist-ms/README.md

 This installable hook for Sails.js incorporates both [Windows](http://windows.com) and [Microsoft Azure](https://azure.microsoft.com) extensibility in to [18F's](https://18f.gsa.gov) [Federalist](https://github.com/18F/federalist) platform.
 The hook is comprised of two components: build support for Windows and static site publishing support for [Azure](https://azure.microsoft.com).

+Detailed API documentation for this package can be found here: https://microsoft.github.io/sails-hook-federalist-ms/.

 ## Windows Build Engine

 TODO